-4.5.1 Locations where Organic Enrichment and Low DO are Issues
+4.5.1 Locations Where Organic Enrichment and Low DO are Issues

-MDEQ has identified Porter Bayou from the headwaters near Indianola to the confluence with the Sunflower River as not supporting its designated use of aquatic life support due to organic enrichment and low dissolved oxygen.
+MDEQ has identified Upper Porter Bayou as not supporting its designated use of aquatic life support due to organic enrichment and low dissolved oxygen.

 The nutrient TMDL assumed that nutrient enrichment was the cause of the organic enrichment and low dissolved oxygen conditions.
 As described in Section 4.2, high nutrient concentrations in a water body can encourage the growth of aquatic plants, which can encourage the growth of aquatic animals, all of which becomes organic material when it dies, and removes oxygen from the water as it decomposes.
 High levels of organic material decomposing in a water body deplete oxygen from the water and suffocate aquatic life.